No single photo does justice to the Toy Box room at Adventure Inn B&B. It has too many angles and vantage points to take it all in….

 A photo of the alcove, with its 10 feet of windows, offers only a glimpse of the inspiring view of deck, beach and lake.

-Most guests make their own fun while staying in the Toy Box, but anyone stuck for ideas will find a 37-inch TV, cable with Comcast On Demand, Blu-Ray DVD player, CD player, Scrabble, Uno, deck of cards, puzzles, books — and did we mention the three working antique slot machines?
+Most guests make their own fun while staying in the Toy Box, but anyone stuck for ideas will find a 37-inch TV, cable with Comcast On Demand, Blu-Ray DVD player, Bose CD-radio player, Scrabble, Uno, deck of cards, puzzles, books — and did we mention the three working antique slot machines?
 Quarters and nickels are provided.

 The room is filled with original toy train-themed watercolor paintings, artist’s proof prints and posters acquired during Captain Adventure’s tenure as president of Lionel Trains Inc. Most of the art is by